A SIMPLE ACT OF KINDNESS

 My hair was uncombed.
 I comforted myself with the

-shower.
+thought that I had showered after playing afternoon basketball.
 What about my face?
 I gave my face a

 Whenever someone would turn to check